JakeH42/qr-code-component-main/README.md

 ## Acknowledgments

 Kevin Powell - this YouTuber taught me the majority of my CSS knowledge and I cannot thank him enough for his excellence when it comes to teaching CSS.

-## Submitting your solution

-Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-## Sharing your solution

-There are multiple places you can share your solution:

-1. Share your solution page in the **#finished-projects** channel of the [community](https://www.frontendmentor.io/community).